JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     sudo service ssh restart

-When all that is done, initial SSH connections to your Ubuntu machine using password authentication should run smoothly & without any unnecessary lags or delays.
+When all that is done, initial SSH connections to your Ubuntu machine using password authentication should run smoothly and without any unnecessary lags or delays.

-### <a name="adjust_motd"></a> Adjust the MOTD (Message of the Day) header & related info.
+### <a name="adjust_motd"></a> Adjust the MOTD (Message of the Day) header and related info.

 And now, let’s adjust the MOTD (Message of the Day) settings to streamline the initial “Welcome” screen you see when you first login.
 The first thing I like to do is to use `figlet` to create an ASCII-art-like banner that clearly identifies what server I just logged into.
 I do this because—let’s face it—sometimes things can get so frenzied you can loose sight of what machine you are logging into.
 Which is not a good thing.
 So let’s create a banner for our server—in this case named `Sandbox`—like so: